If there were a “most photogenic” award for seaside towns in California, Carmel-By-The-Sea would very much be a contender.

 Carmel Belle | Serves Breakfast, Lunch, & Dinner

 Don’t let the tucked-away location in a shopping center deter you; Carmel Belle is hidden but worth the hunt.
-We say go for a farm-to-table style breakfast that’s big on local produce and consistently healthy yet filling.
+We say go for a farm-to-table style breakfast that’s big on cooking with local ingredients and serving consistently healthy yet filling.

 The espresso drinks and smoothies are always solid choices (try the Johnny Cashew or the Sunrise Smoothie!), but we go for the Roasted Mushroom Melt or the Green Eggs & Ham.